gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/Get-AadrmAdminLog.md

 ```

 ### -Path
-Specifies an existing path and file name for the log.
+Specifies an existing path and a file name for the log.

 ```yaml
 Type: String